 Sometimes I find the new year, new me stuff a little tiresome, as I think you can quite often make a change at any point during the year if you want to.
 It doesn’t have to be a new year to start something new!
 Healthy eating, more exercise or simple some good self-care; if you need it, just do IT!
-Therefore, this post in a way is a bit of a contradiction, as I am planning some clearing out and cleaning up in the new year.
+And with the 2020 we have all had recently, I’m not sure many of us are in the mood to embark on another lifestyle plans!!
+Therefore, this post in a way is a bit of a contradiction, as I am planning some more clearing out and cleaning up in the new year.
 New year, new clean house maybe?
-I decided trying to do this before Christmas was completely pointless.
+We have been slowly decluttering since the autumn but Christmas has come!
 As much as I love the Christmas decorations being up, they clutter up the house, create dust and cleaning around them is pretty tough.
 Then we add in Christmas cards, new presents, general “Stuff” and all your pre-Christmas cleaning seems pretty pointless.
-I’m planning on palming off the kids on my Mum and having a good clean up towards the end of January.
 So I thought I would share some decluttering tips for the new year!

 Decluttering Tips for the New Year

 I live with a huge hoarder, so sometimes it is a bit of a challenge to get him to sort things out and move on but now and then I can get the old ball and chain to have a good clear out.
 I just need to get him in the right sort of mood!

 From my experience my best decluttering tips are:

 Clothes – It can be so easy to look at clothes and think, I’ll wear it at some point.
 I’ll wear it when I lose weight but for me, if I haven’t worn something in a year, I consider donating to a charity shop or my friend who has a lot of my old clothes!
 You have to have a little ruthlessness in you.